makadev/ts-rollup-binlib-template/README.md

 * the esm library `dist/esm/index.js` and external source map `dist/esm/index.js.map`
 * the ts type definitions `types/*.d.ts`

-#### Docker Bundler:
+#### Docker Compose for Dev:

-* use `.docker/build/bundler.sh` to configure and startup a nodejs bundler container with a clean environment for development, checkout respective configuration, Dockerfile and scripts
+* for simplicity and common development environment there is a `docker-compose.yml` which can be used to create a nodejs container
+* use `docker compose run --rm bash` to start up a container

 #### Additional notes: